- One Thousand Gifts, Ann Voskamp

 - Robin DiAngelo, White Fragility: Why It’s So Hard for White People to Talk About Racism

-This was a helpful resource that gave me a much better understanding of terms like “white supremacy” and “racism” and why white people (of which I am one) have such a visceral reaction to the terms.
+This was a helpful resource that gave me a better understanding of terms like “white supremacy” and “racism” (as DiAngelo defines them) and why white people (of which I am one) have such a visceral reaction to the terms.
 I feel more aware of the systems and structures built into our culture that promote white supremacy (not the KKK kind, though that’s included).
 I also am more aware of how these systems and structures impact the black community.
 As a Christian, this book reminded me of the importance of humility and repentance (though I don’t think DiAngelo ever uses those words) as two keys I must utilize to both fight my own “white fragility” and promote justice.

 - The Disney Institute, Be Our Guest: Perfecting the Art of Customer Service